You are tuned to the nation's most listened-to radio program.

 Another myth, we only use 10% of our brains.

-You know how they figure that out.
+You know how they figured that out?

-I mean, you can really see it if you go get what's the thing?
+I mean, you can really see it if you go get, what's the thing?

 You get a PET scan.

-They can show you it's it's a thing they use to search uh cancer.
+It's a thing they use to search cancer.

-Uh hair and fingernails continue to grow after death.
+Hair and fingernails continue to grow after death.

 This is a myth.